Pics by Dan C

 "We're dealing with equipment that is way past its prime," Russo said.
 "We're dealing with a health and public safety issue."

 The lease will also fund two school board projects: the construction of the East Hartford Middle School window wall and the replacement of the Langford School roof.

 Sunday, January 3, 2016

 HI where would you like to see photos from

 above is Hartford Engine 2 and engine 5 above is old hartford tac 1 engine 9 and engine 1 above is east hartford engine 3 in hartf...

-Hi this is still a on going work and is looking for people to give some insite on this website once it's up and running i will have da...
+Hi this is still an on going work and is looking for people to give some insight on this website.
+Once it's up and running I will have...